H3rby7/pi-pimps/FritzBox.md

 When running the DynDNS from FritzBox, apparently the IPV6 address will target the FritzBox directly.
 See [official AVM](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7490/3525_Zugriff-auf-HTTPS-Server-im-Heimnetz-nicht-moglich/) statement.

 Might want to run DynDNS from inside K3S?

+# Cheatsheet

+Some commands to 'debug' dyndns, the ports, etc.

+Curl your dynamic DNS, follow redirects and no Certificate check

+    curl -vvv -L -k your-dyn-dns.???

+Curl your dynamic DNS, follow redirects and no Certificate check, enforce IPV4

+    curl -vv -L -k -4 your-dyn-dns.???

+Curl your dynamic DNS, follow redirects and no Certificate check, enforce IPV4, check Port 443

+    curl -vv -L -k -4 your-dyn-dns.???:443